Richard Burns, M.D.

-What is LASIK?
+What is LASIK Eye Surgery?

-LASIK (laser-assisted in situ keratomileusis) is a type of laser vision correction surgery used to treat nearsightedness, farsightedness and/or astigmatism.
+LASIK (Laser-Assisted In Situ Keratomileusis) is a type of laser vision correction surgery used to treat nearsightedness, farsightedness, and/or astigmatism.
 This procedure has helped millions of people in the United States and abroad eliminate or reduce their dependence on glasses and contact lenses.

 While many patients who come to see Dr. Burns in San Diego qualify for LASIK eye surgery, the procedure is not for everyone.
 The following qualities make an ideal patient for LASIK Eye Surgery:

 Eyes are healthy and free from disease or abnormalities like infections or scars.